Moses Muhwezi

-Moses Muhwezi (born 23 December 1970) is a Ugandan academici, accountant, and auditor.
+Moses Muhwezi (born 23 December 1970) is a Ugandan academic, accountant, and auditor.
 He is the current principal for Makerere University Business School (MUBS) and the second individual to hold this position.

 He replaced Professor Wasswa Balunywa as the principal for Makerere University Business School.

 Early life and education

-Muhwezi was born on 23 December 1970.
+Muhwezi was born on 23 December 1970 in Uganda.
 He studied at Ntare School for secondary education and Makerere University for his Bachelor's degree in commerce.

-Also he did Masters in Business Administration (MBA) in Accounting and Finance from Makerere University.
-He completed Master of Philosophy in Public Procurement from the Maastricht School of Management, the Netherlands then PhD in Public Procurement from the University of Twente.
+He also did a Masters in Business Administration (MBA) in Accounting and Finance from Makerere University.
+He completed Master of Philosophy in Public Procurement from the Maastricht School of Management, then PhD in Public Procurement from the University of Twente in the Netherlands.